The journey so far

 To date we have trained over 2,000 families who are now able to eat better, afford health insurance and equip their children for school.

-We have encouraged the development of livestock and have given more than 1,000 animals, the first offspring of which are passed on to other families.
+We have supported the development of livestock farming and have gifted more than 1,000 animals to trained farmers, who pass on the first offspring to other families.

-We saw the importance of encouraging the growing of trees to provide fruit, timber, firewood and fodder, as well as prevent erosion and enrich the soil.
+We saw the importance of supporting the growing of trees to capture carboone, prevent erosion, enrich the soil and provide shade, fruit, timber, firewood and fodder.

-To date we have supported 140 tree nurseries and given over three million tree seedlings to more than 24,000 beneficiaries.
+To date we have supported more than 150 tree nurseries and given over three million tree seedlings to more than 25,000 beneficiaries.

-Important as these interventions have been, we shared the Rwandan government’s conviction that this small, hilly, densely populated country could not depend simply on an economy based on agriculture.
+Alongside these interventions, we share the Rwandan government’s conviction that this small, hilly, densely populated country could not depend simply on an economy based on agriculture.

 We determined to support quality education for all.

 To date we have built 72 new classrooms to the UNICEF child friendly standard.
-We replaced old, wooden structures with brick-built airy classrooms.
+We replaced old, wooden structures with well designed, brick-built classrooms.

 With these classrooms we have built 14 toilet blocks and washrooms.
 We replaced unsanitary toilets with safe facilities and improved provision.

-Whilst accepting the importance of well-appointed and well-equipped classrooms, it is vital that these are staffed by good quality teachers.
+It is vital that well-equipped classrooms are staffed by good quality, trained teachers.
 This is why we have initiated and developed an in-service training programme.

 To date we have trained 250 school-based mentors benefiting more than 750 teachers and over 35,000 schoolchildren.